ballerina-platform/ballerina-dev-website/swan-lake/development-tutorials/source-code-dependencies/package-references.md

 **Define the scope for a dependency**

 By default, the scope takes the value `default` which will add it to the final executable JAR file.
 If you want to restrict a certain platform dependency to be used only for testing, specify the scope as `testOnly`.
-This will add the platform dependncy to the test runtime but will avoid packing it into the final executable JAR file.
+This will add the platform dependency to the test runtime but will avoid packing it into the final executable JAR file.

 The following example shows a platform dependency entry with the `scope`.